Chloy02/Chloy02/README.md

 ## ✨ Who even is Chloy?

-> 🌙 Code poet by day, existential overthinker by night.
+> 🌙 Code poet by day, star-gazer with purpose by night.
 > 💻 Forever working on cool things I *can’t disclose yet*.
 Mysterious?
 Always.
 > 🎸 Once played at a fest, now plays with datasets.
 > 🙏 Jesus-first.
 No cap.